Zoramthanga: First corruption case

 In 2010, Zoramthanga was charged with several corruption cases.
-The main allegation was supply of fencing materials from the Department of Agriculture to his private farm at Aii Puk during his tenure as Chief Minister (1998 to 2008).
-The supply was made in the name of Aii Puk Zau Cooperative Farming Society owned by Zoramthanga.
+The main allegation was the supply of fencing materials from the Department of Agriculture to his private farm at Aii Puk during his tenure as Chief Minister (1998 to 2008).
+The supply was made in the name of Aii Puk Zau Cooperative Farming Society, owned by Zoramthanga.
 A Public Interest Litigation was submitted to Gauhati High Court by an anti-corruption organization, People's Right to Information and Development Society of Mizoram (PRISM), in 2007, and again in 2009.
 Upon lack of action, PRISM submitted the charges to the Anti-Corruption Bureau of Mizoram Police that included disproportionate wealth with respect to his income, supply of fencing materials to Aii Puk, and extortion of funds from government contractors.
 The ACB filed corruption cases under the Prevention of Corruption Act, 1988, on 16 September 2010, following which his residence was raided for evidences.

 The ACB reported that Zoramthanga had amassed a total property value of ₹90.9 million in 2010 from the official declaration of ₹13.8 million in 2003.
 Zoramthanga declared that of his total capital, ₹44.9 million was his brother L. Nghakliana's and nephew Zoramchhana's which he managed on their behalf.
 On 8 November 2021, the court of Special Judge (Prevention of Corruption Act) of Mizoram dismissed the cases.
 Zoramthanga was acquitted of charges on misuse of power in the case of Aii Puk, and as to the disproportionate wealth, the court "did not find sufficient evidence to prove" the allegations.

 Mizoram Intodelhna Project case

-In 2002, Zoramthanga's ministry created an agricultural development project largely to mitigate slash-and-burn system.
-The scheme called Mizoram Intodelhna Project (MIP) was designed as financial gratis to farmers who were pursuing alternative agriculture systems.
-In 2009, PRISM filed a case to the Anti-Corruption Bureau that Zoramthanga, H. Rammawi, then Agriculture Minister, and Lalhuapzauva, Adviser to Chief Minister, had given on loan basis large sums of money to private firms against the project guidelines.
+In 2002, Zoramthanga's ministry created an agricultural development project largely to mitigate the slash-and-burn system.
+The scheme called Mizoram Intodelhna Project (MIP) was designed as financial grants to farmers who were pursuing alternative agriculture systems.
+In 2009, PRISM filed a case to the Anti-Corruption Bureau that Zoramthanga, H. Rammawi, then Agriculture Minister, and Lalhuapzauva, Adviser to Chief Minister, had given on loan basis large sums of money to private firms against project guidelines.
 According to the allegation, ₹5 million rupees were given to Mizoram Venus Bamboo Product Pvt.
 Ltd., and ₹8.3 million rupees each to Hnahlan Grape Growers' Society and Champhai Grape Growers' Society.
 The ACB started investigation in 2009 and chargesheeted the case in 2013.
 The Gauhati High Court put the case before the Special Court under Prevention of Corruption in 2018.
 The first court hearing was called in 2019 but was cancelled due to absence of a witness.
 The three accused appeared before the court on 17 February 2021.
 The Special Judge acquitted them on 30 March 2021 on the grounds of lack of evidence.